redfolgersGA/code_gym/u2/d08/homework/README.md

 2) Create a node app that uses Express, Mustache, Mustache-Express and PG-Promise

-In your app.js file make sure to initialize a database connection using the 'pg-promise' gem.
+In your app.js file make sure to initialize a database connection using the 'pg-promise' package.

 3) Create a `views` folder that will hold all of your html templates.
 Inside of `views` you should have 3 folders:
  - home/